sisrfeng/coc-wiki/Using-coc-extensions.md

 ```
 One or more plugin name could be provided.

-The extension would be loaded and activated after install succeed.
+The extension would be loaded  after install succeed.

 ## Update all coc extensions